rabbitmq/rabbitmq-website/site/configure.md

     </td>
     <td>
       The directory the node expand (unpack) <a href="/plugins.html">plugins</a> to and use it as a code path location.
-      Must not contain any characters mentioned in the <a href="#environment-env-restrictions">path restriction section</a>.
+      Must not contain any characters mentioned in the <a href="#directory-and-path-restrictions">path restriction section</a>.
     </td>
   </tr>